p-chan5/EasyPulse/HOW_TO_BUILD_THEM.md

 2|250.0 ms|20.0 ms
 3|250.0 ms|20.0 ms

+5. Add Compressor.
+Set the same values ​​as step 9 to maximum latency.

+6. Add Stereo Tools.
+Set the same values ​​as step 11.

+7. Add Limiter.
+Set the same values ​​as step 13 to maximum latency.

 ## HIGHER QUALITY = HIGHER LATENCY 💎️

-You can get more quality in exchange for notable latency.
-Just follow the steps below:
+To achieve higher quality in exchange for noticeable latency, follow these steps:

 1. Select 1st / 2nd / 3rd / 4th Equalizer.
 Set the following values: